-Synopsis: CTNBio, following examination of a request for Technical Opinion on biosafety of a biologic risk Class 1 genetically modified organism for the purpose of import, transport, storage and marketing, and its use as avian vaccine, was favorable to the GRANTING of the request under the terms of this Technical Opinion.
-Mr. Paulo Roberto Andreoli, Chairman of the Biosafety Internal Commission of the company CEVA SAÚDE ANIMAL LTDA., requests CTNBio a technical opinion on the biosafety of a genetically modified organism to be used as an avian vaccine.
-The request encompasses activities of import, storage and marketing, by the company in Brazil, of the product styled "VECTORMUNE® FP MG - Live lyophilized vaccine against Fowl Pox and Mycoplasma gallisepticum".
+Synopsis: CTNBio, following examination of a request for Technical Opinion on biosafety of a biologic risk Class 1 genetically modified organism for the purpose of import, transport, storage and marketing, was favorable to the GRANTING of the request under the terms of this Technical Opinion.
+Mr. Paulo Roberto Andreolli, Chairman of the Biosafety Internal Commission of the company CEVA SAÚDE ANIMAL LTDA., requests CTNBio a technical opinion on the biosafety of a genetically modified organism to be used as a avian vaccine.
+The request encompasses activities of import, storage and marketing, by the company in Brazil, of the product styled "VECTORMUNE® FP-MG+AE - Live lyophilized vaccine against Avian Pox Virus, Mycoplasma gallisepticum and Avian Encephalomyelitis".
 The product shall be imported ready and finished, whereby the phases of production, purification and packaging take place outside Brazil.
 The company submitted the appropriate documents for the request.
-As determined by Law no 11105/2005, regulated by Decree no 5591/2005, the Commission took into account that the experimental protocols and other proposed biosafety measures submitted by the company comply with CTNBio rules and appropriate legislation in effect aiming at securing biosafety of the environment, agriculture, human and animal health.
+As determined by Law no 11105/2005, regulated by Decree no 5591/2005, the Commission took into account that the experimental protocols and other proposed biosafety measures comply with CTNBio rules and appropriate legislation in effect aiming at securing biosafety of the environment, agriculture, human and animal health.